 Given below are the top 8 Privileged Access Management Tools:

 Another Privileged access management tool is Foxpass.
 It provides SSH key and password management with MFA and password rotation.
-It can integrate with any system including cloud mail system and existing SSO solutions.
+It can integrate with any system, including the cloud mail system and SSO solutions.
 It also integrates with third-party solutions such as google workplace, Okta, office 365, etc. It provides full API solutions which allow the admin to automate the server access control, manage group membership, and can change the information of the user.